Sidebar

 Option Turn on showVisitedLinks=true

 to see checkmarks next to visited pages in the main menu.
-This also adds a Clear History
+This also adds a history clearer button at the bottom of the menu to remove all checkmarks.

-option at the bottom of the menu to remove all checkmarks.
 Note that checkmarks will disappear if you rebuild your site, as the page IDs may change.

 [params]